alfmep/libujson/README.md

 **-e, --escape-slash** When printing JSON strings, forward slash characters("/") are escaped to "\\/".

-**-s, --sort** Object members are printed in sorted order, not in natural order.
+**-t, --sort** Object members are printed in sorted order, not in natural order.
 Sorting is made on the member name.

-**-a, --array-lines** For JSON arrays, print each array item on a separate line.
+**-a, --array-lines** For JSON arrays, print each array item on the same line.
+Ignored if option '-c,--compact' is used.

 **-b, --tabs** Indent using tab characters instead of spaces.
 Ignored if option '-c,--compact' is used.

 **-r, --relaxed** Print the JSON document in relaxed form.
 Object member names are printed without enclosing them in double quotes("") when the object member names are in the following format: [_a-zA-Z][_a-zA-Z0-9]*.
 The exceptions are the object member names "true", "false", and "null".
 Those object member names are always enclosed by double quotes("").

-**-t, --parse-strict** Parse the JSON document in strict mode.
-This is the only utility that parses in relaxed mode by default.
+**-s, --strict** Parse the JSON document in strict mode.

 **-o, --color** Print in color if the output is to a tty.